What Are Constructors In Python?

 class Animal:

-In this example, the Cat class is derived from the Animal class, which means it inherits the __init__ method and the species attribute from the Animal class.
+In this example, the Cat class derives from the Animal class, which means it inherits the __init__ method and the species attribute from the Animal class.
 However, the Cat class also defines its __init__ method and adds two additional attributes, name and breed.

 The Cat class uses the super() function to call the __init__ method of the base class, which initializes the species attribute of the object.
 The Cat class then initializes the name and breed attributes of the object using the arguments passed in by the caller.